caitt-test/device-topology/README.md

 called concurrently by many clients, the implementation is synchronized to avoid race-conditions.

 If an argument is optional it may be passed as `null`; otherwise `null` triggers `NullPointerException`.
 Operation never returns null.
-If an operation tries to find item by specific mac address and it does not find anything it throws `DeviceNotFoundException`.
+If an operation tries to find item by specific mac address, and it does not find anything it throws `DeviceNotFoundException`.
 If an operation returns collection, it simply returns an empty collection.

 `registerDevice` returns the newly created device to make the API easier to use (mainly for unit tests)